 You may wish to see an introductory page to this section first.

-Sinan Pacha, perhaps to gain the favour of his sailors, commissioned Mimar Sinan (the chief architect at the Sultan's court) a mosque near that admiral's turbe,
+Sinan Pacha, perhaps to gain the favour of his sailors, commissioned Mimar Sinan (the chief architect at the Sultan's court) a mosque near that Barbarossa's turbe,

 as if to establish a link between himself and that popular hero.

 Sinan Pacha was aware that his career was due to his brother and his sister-in-law and he left them his fortune, at a time (end of 1553) they needed it, because their lucky star was temporarily obscured.

 In 1553 Sultan Suleyman had four adult sons; Mustafa was the eldest one and the apparent heir as he had been appointed governor of Amasya; his mother was Gulbahar (Rose of Spring) Sultan, a consort Suleyman had been very fond of before knowing Roxelana/Haseki Hurrem.
 The latter with the help of her daughter Mihrimah and of her son-in-law Rustem Pacha manoeuvred to convince Suleyman that Mustafa was planning to oust him from power.
 While preparing a campaign against Persia Suleyman summoned Mustafa to his camp near Eregli; once the prince entered the tent he was assaulted by the guards and killed before his father's eyes.
 There were revolts at Amasya and in other parts of Anatolia; the soldiers regarded the execution of Mustafa as unfair; Suleyman was forced to dismiss Rustem Pacha and to appoint a new Grand Vizier; his choice fell on Kara Ahmet Pacha, husband of the Sultan' sister Fatma, who was highly respected by the army.

 Kara Ahmet Pacha Camii: courtyard and sadirvan (fountain for ablutions)